GrenDrake/glulx-assemble/README.md

 As well as being plain values, operands may also consist of simple expressions.
 While the values used do not need to be defined before the expression is encountered, they must have a known assemble-time value (you can't, for instance, use the contents of a local variable).

+While an expression can consist of more than two terms, this is not recommended at this time.
+The order in which the expression is evaluated is currently undefined and will likely produce unexpected results.

 ```
 streamnum A_NUMBER + 1
 .define A_NUMBER 42